ArpanaSinghSJSU/Airbnb-Prototype/README.md

-# Airbnb Prototype
+# GoTour

-A full-stack Airbnb clone with Node.js/Express backend, React frontend, and Python AI Concierge Agent.
+A full-stack travel platform with Node.js/Express backend, React frontend, and Python AI Concierge Agent.

 ## 📋 Table of Contents